 has said with the popularity of PC games like

-Assassin’s Creed: Odyssey, players are demanding more immersive experiences,
+Assassin’s Creed: Odyssey, players are demanding more immersive experiences, faster and

 more responsive displays – hence the introduction of this latest monitor.